By Power of PositivityPublished on February 13, 2020Last modified April 12, 2021

 Both obese and underweight people are more susceptible to all types of cancer.
 Lower your risk by maintaining a healthy weight with diet and exercise.

-Take up a hobby or sport that keeps you physically active – even if it’s just going for a walk in different parts of your hometown.
+Take up a hobby or sport that keeps you physically active – even if it’s just walking in different parts of your hometown.
 Older people can make social connections and get healthy exercise in a safe environment by power-walking at a local mall in the morning.

 Infections like HPV can increase your risk of throat cancer.
 There are perfectly natural ways to protect yourself from sexual viruses.
 These include using condoms, avoiding infected body fluids, and never sharing needles.
 Avoid risky sexual practices, which include unprotected sex and unsafe contact with skin, genitals, and rectum.